 OG&E runs a small pilot program of roughly 600 customers using a Prepay software system provided by Exceleron.
 The pilot, however, allowed us to glean only a limited amount of information.

 Distribution Automation (DA) Best Practices

-ComEd, FPL, and SMUD have all implemented distributed automation.
-This SG solutions uses the AMI network to garner information about meters and consumption, and employs a Silver Spring Networks product called Bridges which provides .
+ComEd, FPL, and SMUD have all implemented Distributed Automation.
+This smart grid solutions uses the AMI network to garner information about meters and consumption, and employs Bridges (a Silver Spring Networks product) to provide monitoring and control information to and from distribution switches, reclosers, fault circuit indicators (FCIs), and a host of other Distribution Automation assets.

-Demand Response Best Practices
+Demand Response (DR) Best Practices

 Demand Response, which includes Direct Load Control (DLC) and Dynamic Pricing, can provide us many opportunities.